scottsimpson/scottsimpson.github.io/courses.md

 I teach _TECH 19 - A Practical Introduction to Python_, a course that covers the basics of Python, for [Stanford Continuing Studies](https://continuingstudies.stanford.edu/).

-The course is offered most quarters, and you can find information about it by searching on the [Stanford Continuing Studies Course Listing](https://continuingstudies.stanford.edu/search/results?ss360Query=tech%2019&x=0&y=0).
+The course is offered most quarters (most recently in [Winter 2025](https://digital.continuingstudies.stanford.edu/winter-2025)), and you can find information about it by searching on the [Stanford Continuing Studies Course Listing](https://continuingstudies.stanford.edu/search/results?ss360Query=tech%2019&x=0&y=0).

 ## LinkedIn Learning